Jeff Van Drew: 2022

+2024

+On December 8, 2023, Van Drew announced his intention to run for re-election in the 2024 elections.
+He was unopposed in the Republican primary and won the general election with 58.1% of the votes.

 Tenure

 Van Drew was the first Democrat to represent the district since 1995.

 Van Drew said during his campaign that, if elected, he would not support Nancy Pelosi to be the next Speaker of the House.
 His first vote in Congress was "no" for Speaker which was recorded as "present" under the rules.

 In October 2019, he announced that he would oppose the impeachment inquiry against Donald Trump.
 On October 31, 2019, he and Collin Peterson were the only Democrats to vote against the rules for an impeachment inquiry against Trump.
 He was also one of two Democrats to vote against both articles of impeachment on December 18, 2019, along with Peterson, although it had already been leaked before the vote that he was planning to switch parties.

 Before switching parties, Van Drew voted in line with Democrats 89.7% of the time during his tenure in Congress.

 On December 19, 2019, Van Drew publicly announced his decision to join the Republican Party, telling Trump that he had his "undying support."
 As a result, Trump endorsed him for reelection.
 Van Drew officially switched his party affiliation on January 7, 2020.

 In December 2020, Van Drew was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump, though the filing erroneously placed Van Drew as representing a district in South Carolina.
 On January 6, 2021, Van Drew was one of 147 Republican lawmakers who objected to the certification of electoral votes in the 2020 presidential election after Trump supporters stormed the U.S. Capitol and forced an emergency recess of Congress.
-Van Drew and his wife received a death threat from a journalist because of the objection.
+Van Drew says he received a death threat from a journalist because of the objection.